Patience ≠ passivity

 Ask God for the grace to rest in gratitude and move forward in joyful anticipation of what He has next.

-That's it from me this week.
+That's it for this week.

 P.S.
 If today's issue of Dear Sam blessed you or challenged you, would you forward it along to a brother who might need to hear it as well?